Start with a new domain and a placeholder website

 Continue working on the final website

-Now you can work on the real website in the Website Builder (CMS) by creating the corresponding pages within the project.
-Just create new subpages from the "Pages" menu and design them according to your customer's wishes.
+Now you can work on the real website in the CMS by creating the corresponding pages within the project.
+Just add new subpages in "Pages" menu and design them according to your customer's wishes.